R2RsquaredLSE/web-inflationdisasters/README.md

 ---

-## Without a horizon adjustment, US and EA
+## Shorter 5-year horizon, US and EA
 ![No horizon adjustment](figw_5yboth.png)
 Probability that inflation is above 4% (5%) on average over the next five years (so, e.g., estimate in April 2024 is for annualized inflation between April 2024 and April 2029).

 ---

-## Densities, without horizon or risk adjustment, US
+## Densities for 10-year horizon, without risk adjustment, US
 ![US Densities](figw_USdensities.png)
-Probability densities for inflation, on average over next years (starting form date in label), including risk compensation (would only coincide with actual probabilities if investors were risk neutral).
+Probability densities for inflation, on average over next 10 years (starting from date in label), including risk compensation (would only coincide with actual probabilities if investors were risk neutral).

 ---

-## Densities, without horizon or risk adjustment, EA
+## Densities for 10-year horizon, without risk adjustment, EA
 ![EA densities](figw_EZdensities.png)
-Probability densities for inflation, on average over next years (starting form date in label), including risk compensation (would only coincide with actual probabilities if investors were risk neutral).
+Probability densities for inflation, on average over next 10 years (starting from date in label), including risk compensation (would only coincide with actual probabilities if investors were risk neutral).

 ---